threefoldtech/web3gw/examples/README.md

 ## Adding new examples

-Whenever a new script is added it should be added to the CI so that we ensure that the V code always builds.
 You can use the file [main.v](main.v) as a template.
 Don't modify it though!
+The CI will build all v scripts inside the examples folder.
+CI should always be green so that we make sure that development builds at all times.